BA A350 at Austin, ready for flight to London

 Can You Sleep Better In BA Premium Economy?

-I admit I’m not the best of sleepers on an aircraft or any moving transport for that matter.
+I’ll admit upfront – I’m not the best sleeper on aircraft, or on any form of moving transport for that matter.

-BA World Traveller Not So Plus: A Poor Show for “Breakfast”
+BA World Traveller Not-So-Plus: A Poor Showing for “Breakfast”

-About an hour before landing the cabin lights were gradually turned up and the morning service began around 8.30am UK time
+Around an hour before landing, the cabin lights were slowly raised and the pre-arrival service began at approximately 8:30am UK time.

 BA Premium Economy Light Snack Austin London